 Symptoms of teething rash on face:

-- Drooling: normally, babies start to produce saliva ten weeks after birth till the age of 4 months after birth.
+normally, babies start to produce saliva ten weeks after birth till the age of 4 months after birth.
 While teething, the sensitivity of the teething baby’s gum, as well as itchiness triggers the production of drooling.
 Drooling sticks around the mouth and ends up causing rash around the mouth.

-- Gag reflex: a baby’s excessive production of saliva leads to coughing and gagging.
+A baby’s excessive production of saliva leads to coughing and gagging.
 As long as the gag reflex is not accompanied by allergies, flue or cold, you don’t need to feel over worried about your baby.

-- Crying day and night: some babies have the first teeth without feeling any kind of pain; while others go through unbearable pain that makes them tirelessly cry.
+Some babies have the first teeth without feeling any kind of pain; while others go through unbearable pain that makes them tirelessly cry.
 Normally, the grave pain your teething baby faces rash is the result of inflammation or swelling of your baby’s sensitive gum.
 Fortunately, the baby’s feels pain only before the appearance of the first teeth.
 After that, they get used to such pain and rarely over cry.

-- Biting: in addition to discomfort a baby goes through while teething rah, she also faces heavy pressure caused by pain accompanied the appearance of teeth.
+In addition to discomfort a baby goes through while teething rah, she also faces heavy pressure caused by pain accompanied the appearance of teeth.
 To alleviate this pressure, babies tend to bite almost everything their growing teeth come cross, such as: rattles, nipples, fingers, and teething ring.

-- Irritability: irritability happens due to extra pressure and pain faced by the teething pain, which may last for hours, days or weeks.
+irritability happens due to extra pressure and pain faced by the teething pain, which may last for hours, days or weeks.

-- Feeding problem: to alleviate pain and discomfort associated with teething rash, a baby tends to suck things; however, sucking sometimes get the pain of the gum even worse.
+To alleviate pain and discomfort associated with teething rash, a baby tends to suck things; however, sucking sometimes get the pain of the gum even worse.
 That’s why, babies become more annoyed and fussier during feeding time.
 If this situation lasts for days, consult your doctor.

-- Rubbing check and\or ears: cheeks, ears and gum have common nerve pathways; therefore, any discomfort or pain in any of these areas will spread to these areas.
+Cheeks, ears and gum have common nerve pathways; therefore, any discomfort or pain in any of these areas will spread to these areas.

 Remedies and treatment of teething rash on face:

 - Keep your baby’s delicate face dry as possible as you can.
 Use a soft warm piece of cloth and dry the saliva on the baby’s face which may extend to reach the neck and chest.
+It really helps a lot.

 - Rubbing your baby’s gum may help to alleviate gum’s pain and discomfort.
 To do that, you can use your clean fingers, toothbrush or tooth toys.
 At the beginning, your baby may refuse it, but then she will accept it as soon as she feels the relief.